ElectricalGang

 Here we are introducing the sensory element of high impedance into a series of capacitive coupling circuits.
 Currently, the tip of the sensor is the smallest capacitor connected to a live voltage.
 Thus the whole voltage will evolve into a sensing circuit.
 Which can detect Voltage and turn on the buzzer or light.
 This is the back of the non-contact voltage sensor that you can use at home.

-Also Read: What is a Motion Sensor | Types of Motion Sensor
+Suggested Read: Optical Sensor Basics | Types of Optical Sensor

 Advantages of Voltage Sensors: